mufancom/remote-workspace/README.md

 - Find or create a nice directory and create configuration file `remote-workspace.config.json`, you can find an example [here](./examples/mufan/client/).
 - Run `remote-workspace` in that nice directory to start the client host.

-## Adapted technical approaches
+## FAQ

-This package takes advantages of several techniques or tricks, and it would be nice to understand them to avoid related problems.

-### Server

-- It uses the `environment` option in `authorized_keys` for different users to commit changes to Git repository.
+- Is this tool Node.js specific?

+  > No, but it is Git and VSCode specific.

+- Who can connect the remote workspaces?

+  > Currently any of the users you put into server-side configuration can connect to any of the remote workspaces.

+- How do I access repositories from the remote workspace?

+  > The tool initializes projects using `git.identityFile` in server-side configuration file; and uses forwarded SSH agent to pull/push when you are connected.

+- How does Git know who is the author if multiple developers make commits from the same remote workspace?

+  > The tool generates `authorized_keys` file with the `environment` option for different users, including `REMOTE_USER_NAME`, `GIT_AUTHOR_NAME`, `GIT_AUTHOR_EMAIL`, `GIT_COMMITTER_NAME` and `GIT_COMMITTER_EMAIL`.

+- How does it speed up cloning projects?

-- It uses a referenced bare repository to speed up project cloning.
-It first created a bare repository if missing, and then clone the project with `--reference` option to the bare repository.
-Please don't delete branches or tags that are not created within your current workspace.
+  > It uses a referenced bare repository to speed up project cloning.
+It first creates a bare repository if not present, and then clones the project with `--reference` option.
 See [git-clone](https://git-scm.com/docs/git-clone#Documentation/git-clone.txt---reference-if-ableltrepositorygt) for more information.

+- Does it do any risky Docker operation that might have impact to other Docker resources it's not aware of?

-- It uses `docker-compose up`, does `docker-compose container prune --force` and `docker-compose network prune --force` on updates.
+  > It currently uses `docker-compose up` to bring up containers under the configured project name (defaults to `remote-workspace`).
+And it does `docker-compose container prune --force` as well as `docker-compose network prune --force` on updates.

-### Client

-The client installation is required for the programmatically updating SSH configuration file (usually `.ssh/config`) and launching VSCode.

-- It updates the SSH configuration file to make VSCode able to read configurations like `Port`, `HostkeyAlias` etc.
-- Currently you still need to configure SSH port forwarding (check out the server example), we may introduce built-in port forwarding in the future.
-- It relies on agent forwarding to access remote repositories, so please make sure local SSH Agent is working.
+- Why do I need to run a client on my local machine?

+  > The client manages your SSH configuration file, adds remote workspaces with proper `Host`, `Port`, `HostkeyAlias` and other configurations like project specific ones.
+It also spawns VSCode when you click project or workspace links.

 ## License